traefik/traefik/docs/content/providers/marathon.md

 #### `tls.caOptional`

-The policy followed by the server for TLS Client Authentication.
+Policy followed for the secured connection to Marathon with TLS Client Authentication.
-Only used if `tls.ca` is defined.
+Requires `tls.ca` to be defined.

 - `true`: VerifyClientCertIfGiven
 - `false`: RequireAndVerifyClientCert